Validation and results of an approximate model for the stress of a Tokamak toroidal field coil at the inboard midplane: Using PROCESS to optimize a winding pack and coil case

 As can be seen from ``Optimized" column of Table \ref{tab:TFOpt}, PROCESS is able to find a design point with higher net power than the original Menard FPP design point ($52.7$ MW$\rightarrow 194$ MW), which satisfies all the constraints.
 Primarily this is achieved by increasing the magnetic field, which is enabled by increasing the current density in the winding pack, eliminating the conduit from the winding pack, and increasing the thickness of the inboard steel case.
 The resultant TF coil case has less conductor, but is operated closer to the critical current density of the HTS.

 The stiffness and strength of the Hastelloy cladding of the HTS tapes are seen to be great boons to the winding pack structure.
-Because of this strong material, the steel conduit of the CICC winding is unnecessary and is optimized to zero.
+Because of this strong material, the steel conduit of each turn is unnecessary and is optimized to zero.
 The current density in the winding pack is increased ($72.7$ MA/m$^2\rightarrow 140$ MA/m$^2$) by operating closer to the critical current ($61.8\%\rightarrow 70\%$) and eliminating the steel conduit (areal fraction $44.4\%\rightarrow 0\%$).

-Because the detailed cable layout is not resolved by PROCESS, we are free to imagine that the elimination of the conduit is accompanied by a change in cabling strategy.
-Where the TF coil was initially assumed to follow a CICC strategy similar to CFS's VIPER cable\cite{hartwig_viper_2020}, the conduit-free design produced by PROCESS is closer to stacked tape design similar to those of Tokamak Energy.
 Based on Tokamak Energy remarks, 140 MA/m$^2$ winding pack current density at 20 K and 16 T on-coil appears to be within the realm of possibility.\cite{brittles_hts_2020}

 Stacked tape TF coil designs face their own specific challenges.
 They are un-insulated, meaning that it takes a time on the order of their parallel inductive-resistive time $\tau_{L/R,||}$ for the current to be taken up by the superconductor rather than the resistive metal components of the coil.
 For large fusion magnets, this can be days or even months, necessitating complex charging and terminal design.\cite{titus_startup_2021,brittles_hts_2020} Furthermore, these coils place the HTS tapes themselves under significant transverse stress.
 The design to which PROCESS optimized, for example, has the HTS tapes under 283 MPa of compressive radial stress, which is high but probably not sufficiently so to cause failure.
 These specific challenges of stacked tape coil designs are not considered in PROCESS.